bzminer/bzminer/README.md

     "reboot_minutes": 0, // reboot pc after this amount of time (minutes)

+    "webhook_discord_url": "", // url to discord webhook (create a channel, go to channel options, add a webhook and paste url here

+    "webhook_discord_solutions_only": false, // useful for solo mining. get discord ping when you find a block. this overrides logs to the discord api

+    "webhook_discord_interval_ms": 0, // how often to send logs up.
+0 is asap (100ms or so)

+    "webhook_discord_verbosity": 2, // same as verbosity but which logs to send up to the discord webhook

     "no_color": false, // disable all color output

     "verbosity": 2, // log level (0 = errors only, 1 = warnings, 2 = info (default), 3 = debug, 4 = network, 5 = trace (not available in release)